carbon-language/carbon-lang/docs/design/generics/overview.md

 ## Future work

--   Be able to have non-type generic parameters, like the `UInt` size of an array or tuple.
+-   Be able to have non-type generic parameters like the `UInt` size of an array or tuple.
 -   A "newtype" mechanism called "adapting types" may be provided to create new types that are compatible with existing types but with different interface implementations.
 This could be used to add or replace implementations, or